-Figure 4: Family composition over the life-cycle: all and by women's education conceivable that most of this variation is sufficiently short-lived or originating from inter-temporal decision making; if so, it would have only a weak relation with persistent differences between individuals.
+Although these results show the existence of strong variation in income, particularly during child-bearing years, we have not yet established what consequences this has on lifetime inequality.
+It is conceivable that most of this variation is sufficiently short-lived or originating from inter-temporal decision making; if so, it would have only a weak relation with persistent differences between individuals.
 Figure 7 therefore shows how individual rankings in the distributions of annual and lifetime income relate.
 It clearly shows there to be a particularly strong relationship between income positions during the main childbearing years and the whole life-cycle; this suggests that family circumstances, even if transitory, do affect living standards in the long-term.
 Moreover, the rank correlation is always strong, above 0.55, indicating that some persistent differences do play a role in explaining inequality both on an annual and lifecycle basis.